 The Graduate School website at The University of Nottingham provides more information on internal and external sources of postgraduate funding.

 The International Office provides information and advice for international and EU students on financing your degree, living costs, scholarships, external sources of funding and working during your studies.

 Find out more on our scholarships, fees and finance webpages for international applicants.

 Food manufacture is one of the world’s largest industries, offering a broad range of career opportunities to science and engineering graduates in production or technical management within this industry.

 The course is ideally suited to those wishing to pursue careers in food companies, eg quality assurance manager and sensory scientist, as well as those planning to advance to higher research degree (PhD) study.

-In 2014, 87% of postgraduates in the School of Biosciences who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £26,800 with the highest being £29,000.*
+In 2015, 97% of postgraduates in the School of Biosciences who were available for employment had secured work or further study within six months of graduation.* *Known destinations of full-time home postgraduates, 2014/15.

 The acquisition of a masters degree demonstrates a high level of knowledge in a specific field.
 Whether you are using it to enhance your employability, as preparation for further academic research or as a means of vocational training, you may benefit from careers advice as to how you can use your new found skills to their full potential.
 Our Careers and Employability Service will help you do this, working with you to explore your options and inviting you to attend recruitment events where you can meet potential employers, as well as suggesting further development opportunities, such as relevant work experience placements and skills workshops.